[PREV - THE_VENUS_SMITH] [TOP]

 January 22, 2009

-submarine released film: Passed on to
+Blaise film: on to me by:

-"My Name is Modesty" (2004)
+"My Name is Modesty" (2004) SUN_FISH

-This was intended as legal
+This was intended as a legal

-and co needed to do something
+to do something with the

-with the property or lose
+property or lose the rights, so

-this quickie.
+they commissioned this quickie.

-It is then supposed to be remarkable
+Hence, it is supposed to be

-that the writers actually pulled off Written by:
+remarkable that the writers actually Written by:

-filmed attempts to date.
+the filmed attempts to date.

 There is, of course, nothing at all

-remarkable about this fact -- if you're
+remarkable about this fact: if you're

-you don't have incessant story conferences, director reveals
+don't have incessant story conferences, director reveals

-by "stars" and producers...
+the story by "stars" and producers...
 Roger Corman, in

-particularly a
+particular a

 The low budget necessitated a story heavy film called "Rock